esper-io/dev-docs/docs/home/console.md

 ## Play for Work

-Learn about setting up Play for Work apps using Esper.

-- Play for Work gives you access to the Enterprise version of Google Play.
-- Here you can either APPROVE or UNAPPROVE applications that can be downloaded onto your dedicated devices.
+Play for Work gives you access to the Enterprise version of Google Play.
+Within Play for Work you can either APPROVE or UNAPPROVE applications that can be downloaded onto your dedicated devices.
 After an app is approved it be visible on Google Play for device installation:

 ![Play For Work](./assets/OLD_DASHBOARD/1_PW.png)